 One BDR strategy effective at reducing risk and instrumental in backup and recovery planning is frequently testing backups.
 Don't assume that simply having a BDR solution is enough to weather the storm.
 We actually recommended running at least one successful site DR test for every client as one of the 5 Items to Cross Off Your 2016 BDR Planning Checklist.
 After you run the test, record the results in your DR plan, taking care to include "if workarounds were used to get any standby virtual machines working, and if there were any procedures that end-users may have to run on their machines to connect to the standby environment."

 5. Have you assigned disaster recovery teams, leads and responsibilities?

-Depending on the size of the operation, you may choose to follow Info-Tech Research Group's Disaster Recovery Plan Template and assemble the following response teams:
+Who will you need on your incident response team?
+Depending on the size of the operation, you may need to assemble the following: